-Your shop is now done and ready to be designed!
+Your Etsy shop is now done and ready to be designed!

 How to Start an Etsy Shop as a Beginner

-Being a beginner on the platform shouldn't intimidate a beginner who wants to start their own Etsy shop!
+Being a beginner on the platform shouldn’t intimidate a beginner who wants to start an Etsy shop of their own!
 Here are a few tips to get you started:

 - Do your research!
 Look into how to run a successful Etsy shop.
 What do you need to prioritize?
 What should you work on first?